nkabbara/nkabbara.github.io/books/on-writing-well.md

 _As I focus on an aspect, I turn it into a checklist to help me easily apply it to my writing.
 I build the checklists from the raw notes below when I need them._

+### Core Decisions Checklist
+_Before you begin your writing, you need to make some fundamental decisions.
+They will establish the unity of your work.
+Unity is the anchor of good writing and communicates confidence to your readers: the author is in charge here._
+1. What **ONE provocative thought** do I want to bring through to the reader after he's done reading? _This decision affects several others like tone and attitude and will help with what route you should follow and what destination you hope to reach._
+7. How much do I want to cover?
+Reduce, reduce, reduce. **The less the better**.
+Find the slice that energizes you.
+1. **Unity of pronoun**: first person (participant), second person (advice, teaching) or third person (reporter).
+2. **Unity of tense**: popular past tense?
+Workable present tense?
+Pick one as the principle tense and use the past, present and hypothetical future when needed, but always come back to your principle tense.
+3. **Unity of tone**: formal, casual, earnest, understated, or humorous (amongst others).
+4. **Capacity**: reporter, provider of information, average man.
+5. **Style**: Impersonal and reportorial, personal, but formal, personal and casual.
+6. **Attitude**: detached, amused, judgemental, involved or ironic.

 ### Brevity Checklist
-1. Remove all words that are not doing any work.
+1. Remove all words that are **not doing any work**.
-2. Remove redundant adverbs and adjectives e.g. Radio blared loudly, Yellow daffodils.
+2. Remove **redundant adverbs and adjectives** e.g. Radio blared loudly, Yellow daffodils.
-3. Shorten long words: 'first' instead of 'initial'.
+3. **Shorten long words**: 'first' instead of 'initial'.
 'Do' instead of 'implement'.
-4. Remove clichés and replace with your own metaphors or more precise words e.g. Top brass: presidents, VPs, managers, owners, etc..
+4. **Remove clichés** and replace with your own metaphors or more precise words e.g. Top brass: presidents, VPs, managers, owners, etc..
-5. Clutter test:
+5. **Clutter test:**
     * Is every word doing new work?
     * Can any thought be expressed with more economy?
     * Is anything pompous, pretentious or faddish?
     * Are you hanging on to something because you think it's beautiful?

-_There's a list of clutter examples in the Notes below._
+_There's a list of clutter examples in the Notes section below._

 ### Clarity Checklist
-1. Convert passive construction to active construction e.g. "The common reaction is incredulous laughter" becomes "Most people just laugh with disbelief.".
+1. Convert passive construction to **active construction** e.g. "The common reaction is incredulous laughter" becomes "Most people just laugh with disbelief.".
-2. Disambiguate sentences that can be read in multiple ways.
+2. **Disambiguate** sentences that can be read in multiple ways [^4]
-3. Unify pronouns in a sentence.
-4. Unify tense in a sentence.
+4. **Unify** tense in a sentence.
-7. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been clearly demarcated between one sentence and the next.
+7. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been ****clearly demarcated** between one sentence and the next.
-5. Clarify who is talking to whom when action takes place.
+5. Clarify **who is talking to whom** when action takes place.
-6. Make sure sentence B, logically follows sentence A.
+6. Make sure sentence B, **logically** follows sentence A.
 8. Clarity test:
     * What am I trying to say?
     * Then ask, have I said it?
     * Is it clear for someone encountering the subject for the first time?

-### Core Decisions Checklist
-_Before you begin your writing, some core decisions need to be made and stuck to.
-That will establish the unity of your work.
-Unity is the anchor of good writing and communicates confidence to your readers: the author is in charge here._
-1. What ONE provocative thought do I want to bring through to the reader after he's done reading?
-This decision affects several others like tone and attitude and will help with what route you should follow and what destination you hope to reach.
-1. Unity of pronoun: first person (participant), second person (advice, teaching) or third person (reporter).
-2. Unity of tense: popular past tense?
-Workable present tense?
-Pick one as the principle tense and use the past, present and hypothetical future when needed, but also come back to your principle tense.
-3. Unity of tone: formal, casual, earnest, understated, or humorous (amongst others).
-4. Capacity: reporter, provider of information, average man.
-5. Style: Impersonal and reportorial, personal, but formal, personal and casual.
-6. Attitude: detached, amused, judgemental, involved or ironic.
-7. How much do I want to cover?
-(Reduce, reduce, reduce).

 **Caveat:** Don't let the material control your unity.
 Your decisions should control it.
 But as you're writing, you might find out that the writing is leading you into a better path than what you've decided on.
 Don't be a prisoner to your plan.
 Change your strategy.
 Go back to the material that is using the former decisions and rewrite it to match the better unity.

+[^4]: "I saw a man on a hill with a telescope."
+This sentence has multiple interpretations: 1.
+I used a telescope to see a man who was on a hill.
+2. I saw a man who was on a hill, and that man had a telescope.
+3. I saw a man who was on a hill that had a telescope mounted on it.
+3. Unify pronouns in a sentence.

 ## Notes